 "About this title" may belong to another edition of this title.

 Paperback.
 Condition: new.
 Paperback.
 All the parts within any engine are designed and engineered using the appropriate mathematics to function efficiently and be durable.
 When discussing high-performance automotive engines, a specific set of math formulas are used to develop and design powerplants to make more power at higher rpm levels and still survive.
 The various forms of motorsport and street use all have different requirements, but the math used to design engines to be competitive does not change, regardless of the specific discipline.
 Multi-time author and well-regarded performance engine builder/designer John Baechtel has assembled the relevant mathematics and packaged it all together in a book designed for automotive enthusiasts.
 This book walks readers through the complete engine, showcasing the methodology required to define each specific parameter, and how to translate the engineering math to the hard measurements reflected in various engine parts.
 Designing the engine to work as a system of related components is no small task, but the ease with which Baechtel escorts the reader through the process makes this book perfect for both the budding engine enthusiast and the professional builder.
 Author Baechtel's experience and writing capabilities shine in Performance Automotive Engine Math, and this book will surely be a strong addition to any high-performance library.
 Multi-time author and well-regarded performance engine builder/designer John Baechtel has assembled the relevant mathematics and packaged it all together in a book designed for automotive enthusiasts.
 This book walks readers through the complete engine, showcasing the methodology required to define each specific parameter, and how to translate the engineering math to hard measurements reflected in various engine parts.
 Designing the engine to work as a system of related components is no small task, but the ease with which Baechtel escorts the reader through the process makes this book perfect for both the budding engine enthusiast and the professional builder.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781934709474

 Quantity: 1 available

-Seller: Rarewaves.com UK, London, United Kingdom
+Seller: Rarewaves.com USA, London, LONDO, United Kingdom

 Paperback.
 Condition: New.
 Seller Inventory # LU-9781934709474